noname0310/babylon-mmd/docs/docs/reference/runtime/mmd-runtime/index.md

 Especially for `Skeleton`, since `MmdModel` overrides the calculation method internally, directly calling methods of the `Skeleton` or `Bone` objects managed by `MmdModel` may cause **unexpected behavior**.
 :::

-Destroying an `MmdModel` removes the corresponding Mmd Mesh from the runtime and releases all resources managed by the model.
+Destroying an `MmdModel` removes the corresponding MMD Mesh from the runtime and releases all resources managed by the model.

 ```typescript
 mmdRuntime.destroyMmdModel(mmdModel);